MohdKashif114/TicTacToe/README.md

-This is my a tictactoe game I made using HTML, CSS and JS
+This is a tictactoe game I made using HTML, CSS and JS.